While these 10 steps are certainly not an exhaustive list, they do give a good idea of what needs to get done to start pursuing franchise ownership.

 You absolutely need to speak to enough existing franchisees (we recommend talking to at least 10 to 12) for the system you’re considering!
 They are able to give you the best insight as to what truly happens within their franchise system, good or bad.
 For a complete list of questions to consider, please review our detailed list of questions in our Q&A section.
 This can give you a genuine insight into what to expect when you open the franchise yourself.

 Step 5) Gut-check time – Meet The Franchisor’s Team Face-To-Face At A Discovery Day

-There are numerous financing options for you to consider but remember, you will need enough finance reserves to cover any and every expense that will turn up until the business begins to turn a profit.
+There are numerous financing options for you to consider, but remember, you will need enough financial reserves to cover any and every expense that will turn up until the business begins to turn a profit.
 It is often said that the number one reason why businesses fail is undercapitalization, so here is the critical components you need to secure funding for:

 - total initial set-up investment (franchise fee, construction build-out, inventory, equipment and supplies, vehicles, etc.)